iharshraj1123/offline-youtube-browser-video-organizer/README.md

 -> Add an account your sql/phpmyadmin with : {username = "admin"; password = "pwdpwd"; Priviledges : All (optional)}

-otherwise change username and password on each php file :(

-Its a personal project so i did not created a setup page, if someone requests i will make one
+Its a personal project so i did not created a setup page to do all of this automatically, if someone requests i will make one

 -> Now You Must allow localfile access in your browser using :